Business Administration B.S.BA.

 2. No more than six credits of internship can apply to the degree.
 This includes all internship related course offerings from any UVM School or College.

-3. No credit will be granted for a course that substantially duplicates material in courses offered in the Grossman School of Business or in other previously completed courses.
+3. No credit will be granted for a course that substantially duplicates material in courses offered by GSB or in other previously completed courses.